 These routes are the amalgamation of the previous routes 4 and 19 following Arriva’s withdrawal from Cheshire East.
 The main portion of the route is served with an hourly frequency during daytime hours from Monday to Saturday.
 The Whirley and Prestbury extensions operate at different, so it is best to check the timetable before travelling.

 Lower Nidderdale gets a next to hourly bus service from early morning to early evening for much of the week with five return journeys on a Sunday or a bank holiday when service 24 is augmented by service 825.
 The 825, also known as the Nidderdale Rambler, is part of the DalesBus network and is operated by Arriva Yorkshire at the time of writing.
 It extends beyond Pateley Bridge to the upper reaches of Nidderdale on Sundays and bank holidays while also passing by Brimham Rocks on its sole return journey from Harrogate where it is fed by an incoming 823 from York (probably the same bus but under a different route number though that needs confirming).

-All of the service 24 journeys get their branding too and that of The Nidderdale Branch appears on timetable information.
+All the service 24 journeys get their branding too and that of The Nidderdale Branch appears on timetable information.
 To my mind, this reflects that a now lost railway line once served this part of the world.
 Still, the buses get none other than usual Harrogate branding; does that matter when a good service is on offer?
-After all, modern buses are in use and it appears that they get well used too based on what I saw when I tried it.
+After all, modern buses are in use, and it appears that they get well-used too based on what I saw when I tried it.

 29A: Easingwold - Alne - Tollerton - Linton on Ouse - York